 Harassment is a form of discrimination.
-It is generally defined as unwelcome conduct, on or off campus, that is based on race, color, national origin, age, religion, sex, sexual orientation, gender identity or expression, veteran status, disability or genetic information, that (1) is subjectively and objectively offensive, (2) is severe or pervasive, and (3) has the purpose or effect of unreasonably interfering with an individual's work or educational performance and creating an abusive, hostile, or intimidating environment for work or learning.
+It is generally defined as unwelcome conduct, on or off campus, that is based on Protected Characteristic, that (1) is subjectively and objectively offensive, (2) is severe or pervasive, and (3) has the purpose or effect of unreasonably interfering with an individual's work or educational performance and creating an abusive, hostile or intimidating environment for work or learning.
 Whether particular conduct constitutes harassment often depends on the totality of the circumstances.

 Sexual harassment is a form of discrimination based on sex.
 It may include unwelcome sexual advances or other nonconsensual conduct of a sexual nature, when (1) submission to or rejection of such conduct is used as a basis or threatened basis for employment decisions or for academic evaluation, grades, or advancement; or (2) such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance and creating an abusive, hostile or intimidating work or academic environment.
-Sexual violence is a form of sexual harassment and includes physical sexual acts perpetrated against a person's will or when, due to a person's use of drugs and/or alcohol, cognitive impairment or other disability, it would be apparent to a reasonable observer that the person is incapable of giving consent.
+Sexual violence is a form of sexual harassment and includes physical sexual acts perpetrated against a person's will or when, due to a person's use of drugs and/ or alcohol, cognitive impairment or other disability, it would be apparent to a reasonable observer that the person is incapable of giving consent.